Engineering Access Level Pages

 The Bandwidth Manager is an optional feature and is only for RTSP environments.
 The Bandwidth Manager keeps track of allocated streams and VOD network resources.

 The Ingest Manager is an optional feature and requires a software activation key to enable it.
-For more information about activating the Ingest Manager, see “Initializing the CDS and Activating the Optional Features” section.
+For more information about activating the Ingest Manager, see "Initializing the CDS and Activating the Optional Features" section on page 3-3.
 The Ingest Manager takes care of provisioned content objects by collecting the metadata, sending messages to the appropriate subsystem to ingest the content, and sending messages to expire the content when the expiration period has passed.

 RTSP Deployment Type